-Dollar symbol is used to get the products with the price in $ mentioned in the search query.
+You can use dollar symbol in Google search as a shortcut to get products with the price in $.
 Search “LG $1000” to get all products from LG with the having price tag of $1000.

-+ symbol is also used to search blood groups independently or combined with other words.
-Example: donors ab+ blood
+In addition, you can use the + symbol to search blood groups independently or combined with other words.
+Example: donors ab+ blood.

 The @ symbol is used to find relevant social tags mainly from Twitter and other social platforms having usernames starting with @.
 Searching “@webnots” will show the first result from Twitter user profile along with other results from social sites.